alextakele/First-Project/README.md

 # First-Project
-This is first repositry contain projects
+This is the first repositry contain projects